miney-py/miney/docs/getting_started/basics.rst

 Nodes or blocks are the fundamental cubic unit of a world and appears to a player as roughly 1x1x1 meters in size.

 .. hint:: You can count nodes to get the axis values and coordinates.
+   Full numbers without decimals are every time the center of the node/cuboid.